 Delayed for 2 years by the pandemic, we finally hiked the TMB, described here: “2022 July: trek Tour du Mont Blanc.”
 Trekkers most commonly walk this circuit around Europe’s highest peak in 8 to 11 stages in a counterclockwise direction, from France to Italy to Switzerland to France, staying each night in mountain hotels and/or refuges.

-Since the popular Tour du Mont Blanc requires booking about 9 months in advance, consider instead hiking it more spontaneously as day hikes nicely aligned with good 1–2 day weather forecasts, comfortably based in Chamonix, France and Courmayeur, Italy, for Stages 1, 4, 5, 6, 9, 10, & 11 as described under “2a.
+Because the popular Tour du Mont Blanc requires booking about 9 months in advance, consider instead hiking it more spontaneously as day hikes.
+Avoiding a package tour allows aligning hikes with good 1- or 2-day weather forecasts.
+Using a base hotel for multiple day hikes requires fewer luggage transfers, but adds commuting time.
+Chamonix, France and Courmayeur, Italy serve as convenient bases for day hiking Stages 1, 4, 5, 6, 9, 10, & 11 as described under “2a.
 Chamonix” and “3a.
 Courmayeur”.
 (If you’ve already done or plan to do the Walker’s Haute Route, then skip the days which overlap with TMB, between Champex and Chamonix).

 3a.
 Hikes and lifts in Courmayeur, Italy